Qiskit/qiskit-addon-cutting/INSTALL.rst

 Users with ARM chips and Windows users should consult the :ref:`Platform Support` section to determine which installation option is appropriate for them.
-Users who wish to run within a containerized environment may skip the prerequisits and move to :ref:`Option 3`.
+Users who wish to run within a containerized environment may skip the prerequisites and move to :ref:`Option 3`.

 Users who wish to install locally or via PyPI may follow a few set of common instructions to prepare for installation: